Hellrespawn/tfmttools/README.md

 # tfmttools

-Uses `minijinja` to rename audio files according to their tags.
+Use `minijinja` to rename audio files according to their tags.

 ## Requirements